Factbox: UK PM's Brexit 'plan B' - What happens next in parliament?

 Also put forward by Baron, it calls for parliament to reject any Brexit deal that does not give Britain a unilateral right to terminate the Northern Ireland backstop.

-Reporting by Kylie MacLellan, William James and Elizabeth Piper; Editing by Stephen Addison and Janet Lawrence
+Reporting by Kylie MacLellan, William James and Elizabeth Piper; Editing by Stephen Addison, Janet Lawrence and Andrew Cawthorne